Questions & answers

 In essence, the operation is the same as for a conventional ileostomy.
 The main difference is an additional stage in which the implant is placed on the ileostomy stoma.
 It takes a few weeks for healing around the implant and to adapt to the use of the implant.

-If converting an existing ileostomy, it is a relatively simple procedure that can be performed as minimally invasive surgery (laparoscopic technique).
+If converting an existing ileostomy, it is a relatively straightforward procedure that can be performed as minimally invasive surgery (laparoscopic technique).

 Where is the pouch (reservoir)?

-Over time, the small intestine forms a reservoir in the part close to the implant.
+Over time, the small intestine forms a reservoir in the abdomen above the implant.
 Using the small intestine it is also possible to create a pouch in the part close to the implant during the surgical procedure but this is not necessary.

 How often do I have to empty?